puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 An optional file containing custom attributes to add to certificate signing requests (CSRs).
-You should ensure that this file does not exist on your CA puppet master; if it does, unwanted certificate extensions may leak into certificates created with the `puppet cert generate` command.
+You should ensure that this file does not exist on your CA puppet master; if it does, unwanted certificate extensions may leak into certificates created with the `puppetserver ca generate` command.

 If present, this file must be a YAML hash containing a `custom_attributes` key and/or an `extension_requests` key.
 The value of each key must be a hash, where